adam10414/life/readme.md

 - Type: `python3 life.py` and press enter.

 ## How to use:
 The first window to appear will be the window to collect information about how large you want the grid to be.
 Type in a number and press Submit.
+Recommended grid size is anywhere form 20-30

 The next window to appear will contain the grid with the individual life nodes.
 All nodes start out as dead.
 You can toggle them alive by clicking on them.
 Note: You can only toggle nodes while the simulation is stopped.